Skip section navigation

 Follow-up care close to home

-“The partnership of the Minneapolis Heart Institute® with the communities and Allina Medical Clinic in Northfield and Faribault provides access to the whole spectrum of heart care, most of it locally,” said Bae.
+“The partnership of the Minneapolis Heart Institute® with the communities and Allina Health clinic in Northfield and Faribault provides access to the whole spectrum of heart care, most of it locally,” said Bae.
 Consultations and many tests are available locally.
 Further advanced diagnostic testing such as CTs, cardiac MRIs, angiograms and procedures including pacemakers, valve repair or replacement, bypass surgery and heart transplants are done at Abbott Northwestern Hospital.
 The Allina Health electronic health record helps doctors at all sites coordinate care.

 Eighty percent of heart disease is preventable